 You have an opportunity to describe your activities, interests, and professional experience in designated sections of your application and in your resume.
 Your recommenders also will provide information about your contributions in their letters of reference.
-However, if you would like to expand on anything you’ve done and why you think it is meaningful, you are welcome to use the optional short-answer question in the application.
+In addition, if you would like to expand on anything you’ve done and why you think it is meaningful, you are welcome to use the optional short-answer question in the application.

 Personal Qualities & Contributions

 To understand how you will contribute to the Stanford community, we’d like to know who you are, not simply what you have done.
 Your values, beliefs, identity, passions, experiences, and ambitions will help shape the perspectives of your classmates and enrich our community.

-We provide the opportunity for you to share your aspirations and what matters most to you and your aspirations in your essays.
+We provide the opportunity for you to share what matters most to you and your aspirations in your essays.
 We are interested in how your background has shaped your path so far and has guided your dreams for the future.